MattiasKimst/DeliveryFeeCalculator/README.md

 - In case the weather phenomenon is glaze, hail, or thunder, then the error message “Usage of selected vehicle type is forbidden” has to be given

+## Contact
+In case of any questions or problems regarding this project, feel free to conatct mattias.kimst@mail.ee